PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 ## Building Our Signin and Signup Form

-Let's navigate into `app/components` and create a new folder called `forms` and inside that folder create two new files called `SigninForm.tsx` and `SignupForm.tsx` and paste the following code for the respectful components.
+Let's navigate to `app/components` and create a new folder called `forms`.
+Inside that folder, create two new files called `SigninForm.tsx` and `SignupForm.tsx` and paste the following code for the respective components.

 `SigninForm.tsx`